ICS485-Project-Reap/ics485-project-reap.github.io/index.md

 ## Contributions
-Everyone contributed when needed to help fine-tune ideas but the leads for each portion are below:
+Everyone contributed when needed to help revise ideas but the leads for each portion are below:

 ### Kurt Kimura
 - Character Design